vivekruhela/BDL-SP-Bio-inspired-DL-architecture-for-Identification-of-altered-Signaling-Pathways-in-MM/README.md

 * If you use BDL-SP for your research, please cite the following paper:

-Ruhela, V., Lingraja, J., Kaur, G., Gupta, R. and Gupta, A. BDL-SP: A Bio-inspired DL model for the identification of altered Signaling Pathways in Multiple Myeloma using WES data. *Accepted in American Journal of Cancer Research (ajcr0148190)*
+Ruhela, V., Jena, L., Kaur, G., Gupta, R. and Gupta, A., 2023.
+BDL-SP: A Bio-inspired DL model for the identification of altered Signaling Pathways in Multiple Myeloma using WES data.
+American Journal of Cancer Research, 13(4), p.1155.

 ## 8. License